 The People’s Vaccine

-In October 2020, South Africa and India made a joint proposal to temporarily waive certain obligations under the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) until the COVID-19 emergency is over.
+In October 2020, South Africa and India made a joint proposal to temporarily waive certain obligations under the World Trade Organization (WTO) Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) until the COVID-19 emergency is over.
 The waiver would mean WTO member states would not have to grant or enforce patents and other intellectual property rights covering COVID-19 drugs, vaccines, diagnostics, and other technologies such as masks and ventilators.

-Last week, the United States joined the 100 countries that support the waiver.
+Little progress has been made in WTO discussions even though over 100 countries support the waiver.
 It’s time for Canada to step up.

 People’s Lives Before Profit

 As it stands now, vaccine technology and knowledge are being treated as private property by pharmaceutical corporations, despite much of this research being paid for by over $100 billions of taxpayers’ money.
-As communities across the world adapt to the “new normal” of the pandemic, it’s business as usual for pharmaceutical corporations.
+As communities across the world struggle to adapt to the “new normal” , it’s business as usual for pharmaceutical corporations.
 With their WTO-protected exclusive rights and monopolies, pharmaceutical companies are able to charge higher prices and inhibit the generic competition demonstrated time and again as key to bringing and keeping prices down, particularly for low- and middle-income countries.
 The waiver compromise, by not including treatments and diagnostics, could allow similar situation to unfold with respect to life-saving treatments.

 Everyone, everywhere needs out of this pandemic as quickly as possible.
 Canada must be part of the global effort to save lives—not an obstacle.

 We call on the Canadian government to publicly reject the compromise proposal, and support the initial waiver proposal.